lorey/social-media-profiles-regexs/README.md

 Verification: Check page for profile specific html (rate limit?)

+## Facebook
+    http(s)?:\/\/(www\.)?facebook\.com\/(A-z 0-9 _ - \.)\/?

+Since Facebook redirects these URLs to all kinds of objects (user, pages, events, and so on), you have to verifiy that it's actually a user.
+See https://developers.facebook.com/docs/graph-api/reference/profile

+Verification: http://graph.facebook.com/v2.3/{{username}} gives the following result, if the user exists:

+    {
+        "error": {
+        "message": "(#803) Cannot query users by their username ({{specified username}})", "type": "OAuthException",
+        "code": 803
+        }
+    }

+Also a GET request on an existing (but hidden) user with a random point seems to redirect to the real username.

 ## TODO
 * Verification checks (ideas first and maybe scripts at a later point)